Regional Defence Council of Aragon

 The Council of Aragon was the first autonomous government of Aragon since 1707, becoming a government of its own within the Second Spanish Republic.
 It was established in its first stage (October to December 1936) by anarchist members of the CNT, with eventual representation of all the anti-fascist forces of the Popular Front from December 1936 until its dissolution.
 Its life was ephemeral since its activities lasted less than a year until it was dissolved by the republican authorities, pressured by the Communist Party of Spain, in August 1937.
-In its short period of existence, progressive and revolutionary economic and social measures were put in place, supporting and empowering communities at the same time as they fought to defeat the enemy.
+During its brief lifespan, it implemented some progressive and revolutionary policies.

 History

 Origins and creation

 The origins of the Regional Defence Council of Aragon are, for the most part, in the anarcho-syndicalist tradition of the Aragonese peasantry and the influence that the CNT enjoyed in this territory.
 The revolutionary situation that developed in Aragon happened prior to the arrival of militia columns from Catalonia and Valencia.
 The arrival of the militia columns from Catalonia was fundamental when it came to defending the victories achieved, given that the workers' militias had seized power and were implanting a social revolution that did not destroy the Republican State but did occupy the power vacuum that the military rebellion had caused.
 The Madrid government of the Second Spanish Republic and the Catalan government had little influence in Aragon.

 After the military coup, in October 1936, a dividing line was established from north to south of Aragon that marked the "Aragon Front"; the western side was occupied by the fascists and the eastern side by Republicans and anarchists.
 In the areas that theoretically remained under the jurisdiction of the Republic, those who really had the power were the militias that protected the revolutionary committees, almost all of them made up of anarchists who worked outside the Republican State.